What is the difference between a smart TV and a regular TV?

 It's important to note that some regular TVs can become "smart" by connecting external devices like media streamers, game consoles, or even using HDMI cables to connect a laptop or computer.
 So, the distinction between smart TVs and regular TVs can sometimes be blurred depending on the additional devices and connectivity options used.

-by dorris.mann , 10 months ago
+by dorris.mann , a year ago

 @toni